Frequently Asked Questions

 Coverage isn’t affordable if the cost of employee-only coverage under the employer plan costs the consumer more than 9.5% of the employee’s annual household income.
 The plan doesn’t provide minimum value if it pays for less than 60% of medical costs that the plan covers.
 HHS and IRS have developed a minimum value calculator at www.cms.gov/CCIIO/Resources/Regulations-and-Guidance/Downloads/mv-calculator-final-4-11-2013.xlsm.

 An employer must provide a consumer with a minimum value written statement indicating whether the plan is above or below the 60% threshold.
-Consumers will receive this information together with the Statement of Benefits and Coverage when shopping for coverage through the Marketplace.
-An agent or navigator also should be able to help.
+Consumers will receive this information together with the Statement of Benefits and Coverage when shopping for coverage through the SHOP Marketplace. the insuerer, an agent, or navigator also should be able to help.